Kyas/Teachers/README.md

 =======================
         License
 =======================
-Compression is Free Software.
+Teachers is Free Software.

 (learn more: http://www.gnu.org/philosophy/free-sw.html)

-Compression is released under the zlib License.
+Teachers is released under the zlib License.
 Please read the COPYING file for details.